servo-php/fluidxml/documents/ReadMe.md

 specifically designed to manipulate XML documents with a concise
 and fluent interface.

-It leverages XPath and the fluent programming technique to be fun
+It leverages XPath and the fluent programming pattern to be fun
 and effective.

 ```php